top of page

 Status: Obsolete

-Fernandes introduced the "Body Crasher FRT-8" tremolo in 1986.
+Also new for 1986 was the "Body Crasher FRT-8" tremolo.
 The Body Crasher is not like any original Floyd Rose system.
 It is a very simplistic string-through tremolo with fine tuners that screw vertically on six individually pivoting arms which each of the strings feed through horizontally and then go over saddles.
 String tension holds the arms down and the vertical fine tuners work by raising or lowering the arms on their pivots when you turn them.
 On this tremolo the whammy bar screws into the block.
+It was not exclusive to Fernandes.

 Early models had no stamping of any kind and later ones were etched with "Body Crasher" on the base plate.
 There are no Floyd Rose acknowledgements anywhere.
 This tremolo would become the longest running tremolo for Fernandes, going all the way to 1997.

-Here is an excellent video showing a close up of the FRT-8: Fernandes FRT-8 — Obscure Lefthand Bridges — FR-55
+Here is an excellent video showing a close up of a left-handed FRT-8: Fernandes FRT-8 — Obscure Lefthand Bridges — FR-55

-Note: Fernandes guitars were being made by Matsumoku at this time which also produced Aria Pro II guitars.
-Some Aria Pro II models used this very same tremolo, such as including the left handed Aria II Pro Mega Metal Stage III.
+Note: Fernandes guitars were being made by Matsumoku at this time which also manufactured Aria Pro II guitars.
+Some Aria Pro II models used this very same tremolo, such as the left handed 1986 Aria II Pro Mega Metal Stage III.
 In the Aria Pro II catalogs it is referred to as the "ART-2."
+It continued to be used on some Aria Pro II guitars built subsequently in Korea.
 Yamaha also used it for some of their RGX Series Superstrat guitars introduced in 1987 that were made at Yamaha's Kaohsiung factory in Taiwan, calling it the Yamaha "RMX" tremolo.
-So, here we have three different brands made at two different factories in two different countries, all using the same product.
+Another Japanese domestic brand Fresher also used this for some of their guitars.

-I have a left handed one of these from a guitar that I had back in New Zealand during the 1980s.
+I have a left handed one of these from a guitar that I had back in New Zealand during the late 1980s.
 Mine has no stamping.
 I cannot remember what guitar it came off.
 I don't think it was a Fernandes.
 Definitely not a Yamaha.
 In fact, I used this bridge (because I was poor at the time!) on the very first left handed guitar I personally built in 1992.
 I gigged with that guitar a handful of times in the early-2000s and I remember it did not stay in tune well.
 To me this design is somewhat primitive.
-I have questions....
-Where did Matsumoku, Fernandes, and Yamaha get this one from?
 Does any reader know what factory actually made this tremolo?

 Fernandes "FRT Tremolo System" 1987 - 1997

-From 1987, the whole range of Fernandes tremolos were renamed "FRT Tremolo System" while retaining the "Head Crasher" name for each of the tremolo models.
-At this time, Fernandes had distanced itself from its Floyd Rose origins and was well into further developing its own unique proprietary tremolos.
+From 1987, the whole range of Fernandes tremolos were renamed "FRT Tremolo System."
+At this time, Fernandes had fully distanced itself from its Floyd Rose origins and was well into further developing its own unique proprietary tremolos.
+The new range was featured in the 1987 Fernandes catalog.
+There appears to be no mentions of left-handed availability in it.

-With Matsumoku having shut its doors, Fernandes' Japanese guitar production went to Tōkai Gakki and Dyna Gakki.
-In the same year Fernandes shifted manufacturing of its cheaper guitar series from Japan to Korea.
-While not confirmed, it appears it may have been the Samick factory with hardware possibly by Saehan Guitar Technology Co.
-Ltd, rather than Jin Ah.
+With Matsumoku having shut its doors, Fernandes' Japanese guitar production went to Dyna Gakki.
+In the same year, Fernandes shifted manufacturing of its cheaper guitar series from Japan to Korea, thought to be the Samick factory, with hardware possibly by Saehan Guitar Technology Co.
+Ltd, although it is well documented that Samick obtained its metal parts from Jin Ah during this time.

 Status: Obsolete